Ohio Prosecuting Attorneys Association Home Contact Us

 Licking County

-• Admitted to practice in the State of Ohio
+Juris Doctor degree and be admitted to practice law in the State of Ohio

-• Familiar and comfortable with Microsoft Word, Excel, Westlaw and Windows based programs.
+• Be familiar and comfortable with Microsoft Word, Excel, Westlaw and Windows based Programs;

 Ashley Farmer at afarmer@lickingcounty.gov